 How to execute your coupon campaigns

-This all sounds great, but how do you transform these eCommerce marketing strategies into action?
+This all sounds great, but how do you transform these eCommerce marketing strategies into action, and gain customer loyalty?
 Welcome to the world of Chat Marketing, where you can automate and combine Facebook Messenger and SMS to grow your business.

 Use custom Messenger bots on social media to help fill and lead potential customers down your sales funnel, while converting subscribers to buyers using coupon codes.
 You’ll be celebrating 80% open rates and 20% click-through rates in no time.
 Woo hoo!